-KSE’s plan For Ukraine to fight back against Russia’s weaponisation of gas
+KSE’s plan for Ukraine to fight back against Russia’s weaponisation of gas

 In early May, the pace of gas injection into underground storage (UGS) facilities in Europe was 29% lower than the figures for 2022.
 At the same time, the occupancy of storage facilities exceeded 62%, which is 19.37 percentage points higher than the five-year average for the date.

-LNG supplies in the EU are at an all-time high, and gas is trading at the early July 2021 level at around $400 per 1,000 cubic meters.
+LNG supplies in the EU are at an all-time high, and gas is trading at the early July 2021 level at around $400 per 1,000 cubic metres.

-According to Gas Infrastructure Europe (GIE), gas withdrawals from UGS facilities in EU countries totalled 30mn cubic meters on May 8.
-At the same time, the injection volume reached 337mn cubic meters.
+According to Gas Infrastructure Europe (GIE), gas withdrawals from UGS facilities in EU countries totalled 30mn cubic metres on May 8.
+At the same time, the injection volume reached 337 mcm.

-LNG imports from terminals into Europe's gas transmission system reached an all-time high of 12.07bn cubic meters in April, according to data from the European Union.
+LNG imports from terminals into Europe's gas transmission system reached an all-time high of 12.07bn cubic metres in April, according to data from the European Union.
 In May, Europe continues to see record LNG flows.

 “Russia tried and failed to use its gas weapon to compel Europe.
 Now that Russia has lost its leverage, Europe has an excellent opportunity to retaliate.
 By doing so, it can support Ukraine and minimise the threat to Europe’s energy security.
 Specifically, we propose four steps,” says Dodonov.

-Firstly, to bolster Europe's gas resilience and independence from Russia, the EU should raise its gas storage target to 100% from the current 90% by November 1, counting EU-owned gas stored in Ukraine towards the target.
-Ukraine can offer at least 15bn cubic metres (bcm) of capacity to store additional volumes of European gas and has the largest gas storage tanks in Europe.
+First, to bolster Europe's gas resilience and independence from Russia, the EU should raise its gas storage target to 100% from the current 90% by November 1, counting EU-owned gas stored in Ukraine towards the target.
+Ukraine can offer at least 15 bcm of capacity to store additional volumes of European gas and has the largest gas storage tanks in Europe.
 “A joint purchasing mechanism should be used to finance this additional storage,” Dodonov says, which is what the EU says it intends to do.

-Secondly, the EU should halt all purchases of Russian pipeline gas except via Ukraine, ending current flows of around 10bcm a year through Turkey, KSE proposes.
+Secondly, the EU should halt all purchases of Russian pipeline gas except via Ukraine, ending current flows of around 10 bcm a year through Turkey, KSE proposes.
 Amazingly, some of the key gas pipelines from Russia to Europe run through the middle of the war zone and are still carrying gas to market.
-Some 25bcm of Russian gas should transit Ukraine this year to European markets and Russia’s state-owned gas behemoth Gazprom is still scrupulously sticking to the terms of the 2019 gas transit deal with Ukraine’s Naftogaz and paying hundreds of millions of dollars to Kyiv in transit fees – a crucial source of income for the cash-strapped government in Kyiv.
+Some 25 bcm of Russian gas should transit Ukraine this year to European markets and Russia’s state-owned gas behemoth Gazprom is still scrupulously sticking to the terms of the 2019 gas transit deal with Ukraine’s Naftogaz and paying hundreds of millions of dollars to Kyiv in transit fees – a crucial source of income for the cash-strapped government in Kyiv.

 “To achieve this, stricter enforcement of European rules on “unbundling” ownership and distribution could be implemented.
 Currently, the Ukrainian gas transmission system can accommodate more than three times the volume of Russia’s gas supply to Europe,” Dodonov says.
-“We propose to cap the allowable volume of Russian gas that can flow through Ukraine at 40bcm a year, a level that was set in the current Russia-Ukraine gas agreement for 2021-24.
+“We propose to cap the allowable volume of Russian gas that can flow through Ukraine at 40 bcm a year, a level that was set in the current Russia-Ukraine gas agreement for 2021-24.
 Making the Ukrainian gas transmission system Russia’s sole channel of gas supply to Europe would facilitate a levy on all Russian gas sales to Europe to finance Ukraine’s reconstruction and compensation.”

 As bne IntelliNews has reported, the problem for Europe is not the need to buy Russian gas per se, but the amount it bought.
-With Russia’s share in the European gas imports running at 35%-40% pre-war that was too much gas for Europe to be able to switch suppliers in case of a crisis.
+With Russia’s share in the European gas imports running at 35%-40% pre-war, that was too much gas for Europe to be able to switch suppliers in case of a crisis.
 However, if the amount were reduced to around 15% of the total, then existing LNG facilities would allow the EU to switch from Russian piped gas imports to LNG supplied by the US or Qatar.

 And this seems to be the plan; the EU does not intend to cut off cheap Russian gas entirely and will continue to import it via Ukraine and Turkey, but the volumes will be reduced to the point where Russia’s energy leverage over Europe is diminished to manageable levels.